johnpierson/DynamoRevitPatcher/README.md

 1. **Close Revit or Civil 3D** completely.
 2. Download `DynamoCoreUpdate.exe` from the [Releases](../../releases) page.
 3. Right-click the `.exe` and choose **Run as administrator**.
-4. Select your host application from the menu and follow the on-screen prompts.
+4. Select your host application, then select the runtime version to install.

 The tool will download the runtime (~50 MB), extract it, and confirm the new version.